Kendall County, Texas Demographics 2026

 Economy, Income & Housing

 The median household income in Kendall County is $110,498.
 This is 45% higher than the state median of $76,292.
-Compared to the national median of $78,538, household income here is 41% higher.
+It is also 41% higher than the national median of $78,538.
 The poverty rate stands at 5.1%.
 This is 63% lower than the state poverty rate of 13.8%.
 The unemployment rate is 4.7%.
 This is 8% lower than the state rate of 5.1%.
 The median home value is $489,800.
 Housing costs are 88% higher than the state median of $260,400.
 The home-value-to-income ratio is 4.4x.
 77.9% of occupied housing units are owner-occupied.
 This homeownership rate is 25% higher than the state average of 62.6%.

 Race & Ethnicity